How a Healthy Gut Will Lead to a Healthier You?

-So you completed a “cleanse”….now what???
+So you completed a “cleanse”….now what?
 Last blog we talked about the importance and benefits of cleansing.
 Such detoxes allow us to remove possible irritants in our diet such as gluten, dairy, eggs, corn and soy.
 When we remove these foods we are able to detoxify our systems and thus, start from scratch again.

-Through the “cleanse,” we remove the bacteria in the gut, AKA the “microbiome” which includes both the good and the bad.
+Through the “cleanse,” we remove many of the bacteria in the gut, AKA the “microbiome” which includes both the good and the bad.
 So after cleansing, we must restore the good bacteria by replenishing the gut with good bacteria found in prebiotic and probiotic foods and supplements.

 As defined by Medical News Today, the human microbiota consists of a wide variety of bacteria, viruses, fungi, and other single-celled animals that live in the body.
 The microbiome is the name given to all of the genes inside these microbial cells.
 Recent research suggests that the makeup and overall health of our microbiome as a whole determines whether we fight disease or contribute to it within our bodies.
 Our gut microbiome regulates everything from our immune system to our skin…this includes how we absorb nutrients, our sleep and mood as well as how we handle inflammation and infection.